 2. North Shore – best for surfers and adventurers

-North Shore has a more laid-back vacation atmosphere compared to Waikiki.
+North Shore has a more laid-back vacation atmosphere compared to Waikiki and is the best place where to stay away from crowds.
 Just a half an hour drive from Honolulu Airport, North Shore is a must-see area that has to be on your Oahu itinerary.
 I recommend you to split your Oahu vacation and stay at least a few days on the North Shore to go on some super exciting adventures!

 The famous North Shore is also one of the best places to surf in Oahu for pro surfers as it has some of the best quality waves in the world!
 Every year, surf competitions take place here, so if you’re visiting during an event, you should definitely check it out!
 Other than surfing, there are numerous activities such as snorkeling, hiking, stand-up paddleboarding, kayaking, and skydiving.